AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/pages/seo-add-remove-page-from-list.md

    ![](assets/image2014-9-18-13-3a2-3a49.png)

 1. Hover over the page you want to add to a list.
-Click **ADD/REMOVE FROM LIST**.
+Click **Add/Remove From List**.

    ![](assets/image2014-9-18-13-3a2-3a53.png)